What is Price Fixing?

 The other manager agrees, and the gas stations collectively decide to raise prices from $100 to $200.
 Given no other options, consumers are forced to pump gas at $200.

-Price fixing among competitors are called horizontal price fixing, and fixing prices along the supply chain is called vertical price fixing.
+Price fixing among marketplace competitors is called horizontal price fixing, whereas fixing prices along the supply chain is called vertical price fixing.

-Price fixing is difficult to prove as they are agreed upon in secret, and thus is a major concern for governments.
+Price fixing is often difficult to prove, as such agreements are made in secret.
+This is a major concern for governments.
 Price-fixing discussions typically happen during a private meeting or phone call to prevent a paper trail.
 Price-fixing agreements are typically uncovered by evidence from insiders or from consumers.
 Once an investigation into the illegal practice is conducted, the competition bureau can:

 The investigative power of the competition bureau is similar to other law enforcement agencies.
-According to the Canadian Competition Bureau, once caught and prosecuted for price fixing, a company faces fines up to $25 million, imprisonment to a maximum term of fourteen years, or both.
+According to the Canadian Competition Bureau, once caught and prosecuted for price fixing, a company faces fines up to $25 million and imprisonment to a maximum term of fourteen years, or both.

-Analysts often refer to bread as a loss leader – bread is typically sold at supermarkets at a price lower than its cost to entice consumers to shop at the supermarket and ultimately purchase profit-generating items.
-The firms worked together to raise the price of bread; the consumer price index for bread, rolls, and buns rose 96% between 2001 and 2015.
+Analysts often refer to bread as a loss leader – bread is typically sold at supermarkets at a price lower than its cost, in order to entice consumers to shop at the supermarket and ultimately purchase profit-generating items.
+The firms worked together to raise the price of bread.
+The consumer price index for bread, rolls, and buns rose 96% between 2001 and 2015.

 The investigation started when Loblaw publicly admitted to its wrongdoing.
-Loblaw offered a $25 gift card as compensation for their involvement in fixing bread prices.
-The company captured the positive light of consumers as social media buzz share the arrival of their card.
+Loblaw offered a $25 gift card as compensation for its involvement in fixing bread prices.
+The company captured some positive reactions from consumers as social media buzz shared the arrival of their gift card.
 The gift card strategy helped shift the narrative in Loblaw’s favor.